 In the example above, I found a little nook in the rocks and put it in there.
 Truth be told this shot took about 20 tries and certainly would have been easier with someone else around, but that’s the fun of the selfie!

 Put the camera on the ground for another point of view

 I placed my camera on the ground and put a water bottle under the lens to make it face upwards for this shot.
 I think the perspective made it look pretty cool!
 I wouldn’t have had the same kind of look if I’d had my tripod along.

-Use a wide-angle to appear farther away than you are
+Use a wide-angle lens to appear farther away than you are

 My wide-angle lens is my big secret.
 It’s how I get so much into the frame without having to run a mile away from the camera in order to look small in the photo.
 Yes, it is expensive, but it’s the lens I use almost every time, and I love it!

 Use a telephoto lens for a portrait effect or to make certain aspects of the photo larger

 In the example above, the castle behind me looked pretty small on all of my lenses unless I zoomed in with my telephoto lens.
 The only way to get in the photo and to have the castle look like the proper size was to use a telephoto lens and to have the camera farther away.

 It can also double as a fantastic portrait lens, and is essential for most wildlife photography.

 Look to the side or remember something funny for a pose that’s a little different